blueburrito24/obsidiannotes/University/Year 2/CS2DSA/Data Structures Unit 2.md

 | O(n³)      | Cubic       | Floyd-Warshall algorithm        |
 | O(2ⁿ)      | Exponential | Traveling salesman problem      |
 ## Asymptotic Analysis
 #Asymptotic-Analysis focuses on limiting behaviour as n grows, ignoring constant multipliers between different implementations.
-A typical binary search could run x2 slower than an efficient one, but both are O(log n).
-The constant factor is called a #hidden-constant and is considered unimportant.
+A typical binary search could run twice as slow compared to an efficient one, but both are O(log n).
+The constant factor is called a #hidden-constant and is considered unimportant when n grows arbitrarily large, so Big-O focuses on growth rate instead.

 However if you want to distinguish between two algorithms that both have the same Big O (e.g., both insertion sort and bubble sort are O(n<sup>2</sup>)), use tilde notation which retains the constant.
 $$Insertion-sort: C(n) \sim (1/4)n^2 comparisons$$
 $$Bubble-sort: C(n) \sim (1/2)n^2 comparisons$$
-Bubble sort is consistently x2 slower, but both are also inferior to O(n log n) sorts.
+Bubble sort is consistently x2 slower, but both are vastly inferior to O(n log n) sorts, which handle large datasets far better.

 ## Analysing Time Complexity of Algorithms